egateway-nl/IdentityServer/README.md

 a browser for user interaction (e.g. for authentication or consent)

 After that, we are going to develop WebClientSample Asp.Net project for Interactive Client of our application.
-This Interactive WebClientSample Client application will be secured with OpenID Connect in IdentityServer4.
+This Interactive WebClientSample Client application will be secured with OpenID Connect in IdentityServer.
 Our client application pass credentials with logging to an Identity Server and receive back a JSON Web Token (JWT).

 * ** Client Applications (Machine to Machine Communication)